NumEconCopenhagen/projects-2019-ivan/modelproject/README.md

 # Modelproject
-###### In this project we will model the Edgeworth Box, which is a graphical tool, describing the trade of two goods between two persons.
-The theory will be based on Hal R. Varian (2010)
+###### In this project we will model the Edgeworth Box, which is a graphical tool, describing the trade of two goods between two firms.
+The two firms produce pork and windmills, where the first firm has a comparative advantage on labor and the second firm has a comparative advantage of capital.
+The project gives the reader the opportunity to adjust the variables, and see the effect, for labor and capital intensity by an interactive model of the Edgeworth Box.